-Setting up a Self-managed Super Fund requires you to first decide on a trust structure and create a trust deed (normally with the assistance an experienced legal professional).
+Setting up a Self-managed Super Fund requires you to first decide on a trust structure and create a trust deed (normally with the assistance of an experienced legal professional).
 As SMSFs have to comply with a variety of obligations many people who set up SMSFs also engage accountants, tax agents or other SMSF professionals to assist them.
-SMSF’s can have two different types of trustee structures - individual trustees or corporate trustees.

 Along with the trustee structure, you’ll also need to consider amongst other things: